-Shangri-La has just rolled out its first-ever promotion on purchased points (at least as far as I know), and this is interesting on a couple of levels.
+Shangri-La has just rolled out a promotion on purchased points, which is the second such promotion I ever recall seeing from the program.
+I find this to be interesting on a couple of levels.

 Buy Shangri-La points for ~8.67 cents each

-Between July 15 and July 31, 2020, Shangri-La Golden Circle is offering a 50% bonus on purchased points.
+Between November 30 and December 13, 2020, Shangri-La Golden Circle is offering a 50% bonus on purchased points.
+Not only that, but the cap on how many points you can purchase has been doubled.

 Shangri-La ordinarily charges 13 cents (!!!!) per point, which I think makes Golden Circle points the most expensive travel loyalty program points currency to purchase.